tsy24/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample elderlies.
+   2. Double-click the jar file <br>
+      Expected: Shows the GUI with a set of sample elderlies.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file. <br>
        Expected: The most recent window size and location is retained.

+### Adding a elderly

+1. Adding an elderly to NurseyBook

+   1. Test case: `addElderly en/Khong Guan a/80 g/M r/10` <br>
+      Expected: Display (switches to) the full list of elderly added to NurseyBook.
+New elderly with parameters is created.

+   2. Test case: `addElderly en/Alice John a/85 r/2 g/F nn/Mary John rs/Sister e/mj@example.com t/diabetes` <br>
+      Expected: Display (switches to) the full list of elderly added to NurseyBook.
+New elderly with parameters is created.

+   3. Test case: `addElderly en/khong guan a/55 g/M r/15` <br>
+      Expected: No elderly is added, and the display within NurseyBook stays the same (i.e. If the current display is a list of tasks, it stays on the same list of tasks.).
+Error details shown in the status message. <br>
+      Note: This test case must be executed only after you have executed test case 1.

+   4. Other incorrect `addElderly` commands to try: `addElderly en/Desmond Lim r/30 a/10 g/M`, `addElderly en/John Wick r/30 a/50 g/W`, `addElderly`, `...` (with missing compulsory parameters or unaccepted values entered) <br>
+      Expected: Similar to previous

 ### Deleting a elderly